AdobeDocs/experience-platform.en/help/destinations/catalog/survey/take-action-in-qualtrics.md

 >[!IMPORTANT]
 >
 >The destination connector and documentation page are created and maintained by the Qualtrics team.
-For any inquiries or update requests, please contact them directly at `support@qualtrics.com`.
+For any inquiries or update requests, please contact them directly by logging into the [Customer Success Hub](https://support-portal.qualtrics.com/).

 ## Use cases {#use-cases}